 PRISMATIC LITHIUM CELLS

 If you think about the size of the compartments where batteries go, you’ll find most of them to be square in shape.
 This is where the prismatic form factor comes from.
 A prismatic cell is what you will find inside your laptop – it offers a larger capacity in a small foot print, and is rectangular in shape.
 Also available in power and energy cells, these types of cells can be used in batteries designed to meet sealed lead acid battery dimensions.
-While dimensionally larger than a cylindrical cell, prismatic cells pack more amp-hours per cell by having more lithium per volume, allowing for larger battery pack configurations and single-cell options, and are commonly used to build larger battery packs and are a top-choice for batteries used in energy storage devices.
+While dimensionally larger than a cylindrical cell, prismatic cells pack more amp-hours per cell by having more lithium by volume, allowing for larger battery pack configurations and single-cell options.
+For this reason they are commonly used to build larger battery packs and are a top-choice for batteries used in energy storage devices.

 LITHIUM POUCH CELLS

 The non-power sport lithium products Power Sonic provide feature either a prismatic or cylindrical cell.
 However, our Hyper Sport Pro line of power sport batteries feature a pouch cell.
 A pouch cell is just what is sounds like, an aluminum foil pouch which houses a lithium iron phosphate polymer chemistry, with two terminal tabs coming out of one end.
 This cell form factor allows for the most lithium by volume and is designed to be directly placed into it’s application without a cell case.
 With the use of lithium polymer (powder), pouch cells can pack more power density in than other types of cells due to their construction and size.